lanlab-org/OAPS-TreeLib/README.md

 # TreeLib

-TreeLib is a simple online application that provides open access publishing service, for authors who love to share their ideas and findings in a non-blocking fashion.
+TreeLib is a simple online application that provides open access publishing service to authors who love to share their ideas and findings in a non-blocking fashion.
 The author could publish an article as long as he provides a valid email address.
 No need to sign up.